 A limited company is a legal structure for your business.
 While there is no legal distinction between a sole trader and their business, a limited company has a legal identity that is separate from its directors and shareholders.

 This is useful for businesses that take on a considerable amount of risk.
-Setting up a limited company also comes with added paperwork and responsibilities, which makes running one very time-consuming.
+However, setting up a limited company also comes with additional paperwork and responsibilities, making running one very time-consuming.

 Benefits of setting up a limited company